andrewcbuensalida/node-mongodb-todo/README.md

-for the ec2 script to install code deploy, yum doesnt work, so exchange with apt-get, thats because the image i picked was ubuntu, not amazon linux felix yu method works, able to push from vs code to github to ec2 https://www.youtube.com/watch?v=Buh3GjHPmjo&t=842s
+for the ec2 script to install code deploy, yum doesnt work, so exchange with apt-get, thats because the image i picked was ubuntu, not amazon linux felix yu method works, able to push from vs code to github to ec2, even forever https://www.youtube.com/watch?v=Buh3GjHPmjo&t=842s

 learning a little about linux helped